What is Network Virtualization?

 Challenges in Network Virtualization

-• Performance: Virtualization can introduce latency and impact network performance.
+• Performance: Virtualization can introduce latency and performance bottlenecks if not configured and monitored properly.

 Future Trends in Network Virtualization